 In response to this gap, the World Meteorological Organization, in partnership with the World Health Organization, the Rockefeller Foundation, and Wellcome, has launched a global initiative to scale up the co-production and use of climate services for health.

+This initiative will improve health outcomes by mobilizing a network of resources and actors to scale up climate science and services that inform health decision-making at global scale.
 The project will expand access to digital tools and training, pilot operational capacities to strengthen health applied services and early warning, and boost technical assistance through a global alliance of technical expertise and a strengthened WHO-WMO Climate and Health Joint Programme.

 By enhancing the capacity and cooperation of climate and health professionals to work together we aim to accelerate and enable climate-ready and resilient health systems that can save lives now and in the future.